Hsankesara/Draughts-AI/README.md

 ## Evaluation Functions

-We have used 2 types of evaluation functions depending upon the state of the game.
+Two types of evaluation functions have been used depending upon the state of the game.
 These are mid evaluation and end game evaluation function.
 Following is the report for the same.
-Here we list all the evaluation functions:
+List all the evaluation functions:

 ### Mid Evaluation